-There is a mirror of water to the front of this monument with benches around where you can relish over coffee and have long chats.
-Green grassy patches and cleansed air provide charming beauty to this park.
+There is a mirror of water in front of this monument with benches around where you can relish over coffee.
+Green grassy patches and clean air provide charming beauty to this park.
 The visitors many times play sports or opt to sit down peacefully with a book and coffee for a company.
 While vendors selling ice cream, chicharrones and snacks are always seen in the park.

 Besides this monument which is the centre of attraction, there are two more monuments in its surrounding carved by the sculptor Ignacio Asunsolo, namely, ‘The Allegory of Triumph’ and secondly ‘The Allegory of Triumph of Northern Region’.

-This place thus happens to be a historical exploration and also a space of merriment which can be enjoyed by visitors from all age groups.
-Your visit to this park can make the city tour pleasant and enriching.
+This place thus happens to be a historical exploration and also a space of merriment which can be enjoyed by visitors of all age groups.